y-bash/go-gaga/README.md

 $ go get github.com/y-bash/go-gaga
 ```

-Next, to install the command (execution binary)
+Next, to install the command (If you use binaries):

 ```
 $ cd $GOPATH/src/github.com/y-bash/go-gaga